juanvalladolid/HeartProject/README.md

 - Then, it can provide of insights from the disease.

-- Additionally, it will send patient's data to a Firebase cloud for a Nurse or Doctor to evaluate the patient
+- Additionally, it will send patient's data to a Firebase cloud so a Nurse or Doctor can evaluate the patient's health.

 - For running the project install the following Pods: